sibmaks/tiny-injector/README.md

 # Tiny Injector

-Simple Java dependecy injection library
+Simple Java dependency injection library

 Actually, this is an educational project, so if you want to use it anywhere think before twice.